mberry/blog-source/source/_posts/blocking-nvidia-telemetry.md

 ---
 title: Blocking Nvidia Telemetry
-tags: 'Nvidia, Telemetry, Privacy, "Corporate Nonsense"'
+tags:
+- Nvidia
+- Telemetry
+- Privacy
+- Corporate Nonsense
 category: Privacy
 date: 2019-05-03 09:26:25
 ---

-Null-routing all the garbage packets a gpu shouldn't be sending out.
-Using their GEForce GUI also requires a sign-up now, sigh.
+Null-routing all the garbage packets you shouldn't be sending out to own a GPU.
+Their GEForce config GUI also requires a sign-up, sigh.

 <!--more-->